-- If an employer or other person or organization has paid or is obligated to pay the Eligible Employee's health care expenses, Employee Health Care Benefits may be paid to such employer or other person or organization. - If the benefits have been assigned, they will be paid to the assignee (except under the MPSB or under the MMCP or CHCB administered by Highmark BCBS), and the Eligible Employee will receive an Explanation of Benefits. - If the benefits are for In-Network Services covered under the MMCP or MHSA, they will be paid directly to the appropriate In-Network Provider. - With respect to a situation where it is administratively feasible to make payment to someone other than the Eligible Employee, and the company that administers your MMCP or CHCB, as the case may be (with respect to those benefits), Express Scripts (with regard to the Prescription Drug Card Program of the MPSB), or United Behavioral Health (with regard to the MHSA) has been informed: - that the patient is a minor living with a custodial parent or guardian who is not the Eligible Employee, or - of a specific situation and the company that administers the program involved (MMCP, CHCB, the Plan may but shall not be obligated to pay such other person.
+- If an employer or other person or organization has paid or is obligated to pay the Eligible Employee's health care expenses, Employee Health Care Benefits may be paid to such employer or other person or organization. - If the benefits have been assigned, they will be paid to the assignee (except under the MPSB or under the MMCP or CHCB administered by Highmark BCBS), and the Eligible Employee will receive an Explanation of Benefits. - If the benefits are for In-Network Services covered under the MMCP (including for the MHSUD), they will be paid directly to the appropriate In-Network Provider. - With respect to a situation where it is administratively feasible to make payment to someone other than the Eligible Employee, and the company that administers your benefits has been informed: - that the patient is a minor living with a custodial parent or guardian who is not the Eligible Employee, or - of a specific situation and the company that administers the program involved determines that it is otherwise appropriate to send the payment and the Plan may but shall not be obligated to pay such other person.

-MHSA or the MPSB) determines that it is otherwise appropriate to send the payment and Explanation of Benefits to someone other than the Eligible Employee.
+Explanation of Benefits to someone other than the Eligible Employee.